Universal Liouville action as a renormalized volume and its gradient flow: Introduction

 Weil--Petersson quasicircles are asymptotically conformal, so Propositions~\ref{prop:intro_disjoint} and \ref{prop:intro_AC} allow us to define the signed volume between $\S_\O$ and $\S_{\O^*}$.
 A priori, this volume takes value in $(-\infty, \infty]$ (see Section~\ref{sec:vol_between} for more details).
 However, we show the following result. \begin{thm} If $\g$ is a Weil--Petersson quasicircle, then the signed volume between the two Epstein--Poincar\'e surfaces, denoted as $V(\g)$, is finite. \end{thm} See Proposition~\ref{prop:secondorderplane} for the proof for smooth Jordan curves.
 The result for general Weil--Petersson quasicircles is obtained via an approximation argument, see Corollary~\ref{cor:finite_v_general}.

 Since $T_0(1)$ has a \emph{unique} homogeneous K\"ahler structure, its K\"ahler potential is of critical importance.
-Takhtajan and Teo defined the \emph{universal Liouville action} $\Liouville$ on $T_0(1)$ and showed it to be such a K\"ahler potential \cite{TT06}.
-In this work, we will consider the universal Liouville action as defined for Jordan curves (see Section~\ref{sec:action}), and denote it as $\tilde \Liouville$ for clarity.
+Takhtajan and Teo defined the \emph{universal Liouville action} $\Liouville$ on $T_0(1)$ and showed it to be such a K\"ahler potential \cite{TT06} (the same functional also appears in probability theory that we will discuss later).

+In this work, we will consider the universal Liouville action as defined for Jordan curves (see Section~\ref{sec:action}) and denote it as $\tilde \Liouville$ for clarity.
 The functional $\tilde \Liouville (\g)$ can actually be defined for arbitrary Jordan curves, but it is finite if and only if $\g$ is a Weil--Petersson quasicircle.
 Moreover, $\tilde \Liouville $ is invariant under the action of M\"obius transformations on $\Chat$ (\ie under the $\pslt$ action).
 As the $\pslt$ action extends to orientation preserving isometries of $\m H^3$, it is very natural to search for a characterization of the class of Weil--Petersson quasicircles and an expression of $\tilde \Liouville$ in terms of geometric quantities in $\m H^3$.

-A pioneering work of C.~Bishop \cite{bishop-wp} shows that the class of Weil--Petersson quasicircles can be characterized as Jordan curves bounding minimal surfaces in $\m H^3$ with finite total curvature.
+A pioneering work of C.~Bishop \cite{bishop-wp} shows that the family of Weil--Petersson quasicircles can be characterized as Jordan curves bounding minimal surfaces in $\m H^3$ with finite total curvature.
 We obtain the following similar characterization in terms of Epstein--Poincar\'e surfaces.
-See also Section~\ref{sec:comments} where we compare Epstein--Poincar\'e surfaces to minimal surfaces and the convex core, answering a question of Bishop~\cite{BishopQ}.
+See also Section~\ref{sec:comments} where we compare Epstein--Poincar\'e surfaces to minimal surfaces and the convex hull, answering a question of Bishop~\cite{BishopQ}.

-In fact, the Epstein maps come with a well-defined unit normal $\vec n$ pointing away from $\O$ and from $\O^*$ respectively.
-The mean curvature $H := \tr (B)/2$ is defined using the shape operator $B (v) := -\nabla_v \vec n$. \begin{thm}[See Corollary~\ref{cor:WP_HdA}] We have for all Jordan curves,
+In fact, the Epstein maps come with a well-defined unit normal $\vec n$ pointing away from $\O$ and from $\O^*$, respectively.
+The mean curvature $H := \tr (B)/2$ is defined using the shape operator $B (v) := -\nabla_v \vec n$. \begin{thm}[See Corollary~\ref{cor:WP_HdA}] For all Jordan curves,

 where $f : \m D \to \O$ is any conformal map, $\mc S(f) = f'''/f' - (3/2) (f''/f')^2$ is the Schwarzian derivative of $f$, $\dd a$ is the area form induced from $\m H^3$ and the Epstein maps, and $\dd^2 z$ is the Euclidean area form.